-Now the cabin crews training really kicked in.
+Now the crews training really kicked in.
 Doors were flung open, slides inflated and passengers began to evacuate from the stricken jet.
-Two of the emergency slides (at doors 1R and 2R) deployed inside the fuselage, due to the damage sustained during the crash, pinning two cabin crew underneath and rendering them incapacitated.
-Passengers seated towards the rear of the B777, where many of the most seriously injured were seated, had to fend for themselves as two of the crew stationed here had been ejected when the aircraft impacted the ground.
+Two of the emergency slides (at doors 1R and 2R) deployed inside the fuselage due to the damage sustained during the crash, pinning two cabin crew underneath and rendering them incapacitated.
+Passengers seated towards the rear of the 777, where many of the most seriously injured were seated, had to fend for themselves as two of the crew stationed here had been ejected when the aircraft impacted the ground.

 The two pinned beneath the emergency chutes struggled in vain to free themselves.
-One was eventually rescued by a pilot who used the crash axe to free her just moments before she suffocated.
+One was eventually rescued by a pilot who used the crash axe to release her just moments before she suffocated.
 The second, trapped at door 2R was also eventually freed, “I grabbed a knife passengers had eaten with from a cart and handed it to the co-pilot and he punctured it” Yoon-Hye later said.

 There are no procedures in our manuals or in our training, for us to follow in this type of emergency.
 The crew that day acted on impulse to free their trapped colleagues and drag them to safety.

 Slowly passengers began to escape from the burning wreckage.
 Unbelievably, photos emerged of people carrying off their hand luggage, despite our constant reminders to leave everything behind as it can severely impede an evacuation.
 One was even captured with their duty-free shopping.

-In the cabin, Yoon-Hye began fighting the fire that was now burning through the fuselage, while continuing to help with the evacuation.
+In the cabin, Yoon-Hye began fighting the fire that was now burning through the fuselage and continued to help with the evacuation.
 She made several sweeps through the wreckage before thick black smoke made it impossible.

 She later told the Associated Press “I wasn’t really thinking, but my body started carrying out the steps needed for an evacuation.
 I was only thinking about rescuing the next passenger”.